New Grading Model Overview- Updated

 The new teacher role

-+Asking questions that show what a student really knows
++Asking questions that reveal what a student really knows

 +Grading what they witness in real time

-Under the new model, a teacher's professional opinion is not just allowed — it is formally part of the grade.
-The Teacher Conviction component exists because no computer can replace the judgment of a trained educator who has met with a student every week all semester.
-CPA teachers are credentialed professionals and Christian mentors.
-The new model treats them as both.
+Under the new model, a teacher’s professional opinion is formally part of the grade.
+The Teacher Conviction component exists because no computer can replace the judgment of a trained educator who has met with a student all semester in scheduled sessions.

 “And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.”